paulrobertlloyd/paulrobertlloyd-v3/src/_content/styleguide/scopes.markdown

 : And it gets a definition too, which is this line.

 ### Figures
 The `figure` element is used to annotate illustrations, diagrams, photos, code listings or provide a citation for an excerpted piece of content.
-The following examples show a section of preformatted text, a quotation, a tweet (`.c-tweet`{: .language-css}) and an image:
+The following examples show a section of preformatted text, a quotation and an image:

 {% figure caption:"<cite>Jabberwocky</cite> (first verse).
 Lewis Carroll, 1832-98" %}
 <pre>